OS2G/git-good/README.md

 What you will see is a new commit that notes you have undone the commit specified as `COMMIT_HASH`.
 This means that the current working code no longer has the changes from `COMMIT_HASH` but the history will.
 This is useful if you would like to keep your changes in the history for reference or completeness.
 In general, it's good to keep history rather than rewrite it.

 ### Rebasing

+While merging combines two branches together, rebasing adjust a branch given a specific set of instructions.
+You can call it the advanced version of `git merge`.
+Not only can it combine multiple branches, it's able to move branches along history, compress commits into one, and so on.

+*WIP*

 ### Forking